Grilled Masala and Lemongrass Chicken

 Arrange the chicken pieces on the preheated grill.
 Brush the tops of chicken pieces with oil.
 Allow it to cook for about 16 minutes, turning once mid-way.

 Increase heat slightly to brown meat, turning whenever necessary.
 This will take another 5 minutes.

 Remove and serve immediately.

-To keep the meal light and fresh, I served the chicken with a cold Cucumber and Tomato Raita, a side dish dressed with yogurt, cumin, mustard seeds, and mint leaves.
+To keep the meal light and fresh, I served this Grilled Masala and Lemongrass Chicken with a cold Cucumber and Tomato Raita, a side dish dressed with yogurt, cumin, mustard seeds, and mint leaves.
 It was a nice counterpoint to the grilled chicken.
 Other side dishes like steamed corn-on-the cob or a toss vegetable salad will also be delicious.
 For dessert, we had homemade Cantaloupe and Mango Sorbet.

 Enjoy…..and have a wonderful day!